muntasimulhaque/OBTF/README.md

-# One Big Text File (OBTF)
+# Simple Notes

-A minimalist note-taking app that focuses on simplicity and speed.
-OBTF provides a single text file for all your notes, with instant saving and a clean interface.
+A minimalist Android note-taking app that focuses on simplicity and speed.
+The app stores all your notes in a single text file, making it easy to backup and transfer your notes.

 ## Features

+- Clean, distraction-free interface
+- Instant auto-saving
-- Single text file for all notes
+- Single text file storage
-- Instant saving
-- Fast app launch
-- Simple search functionality
-- Clean, minimalist interface
-- No menus or multiple notes
+- No unnecessary features or complexity
-- Open source
+- Fast and lightweight

-## Development
+## Requirements

-This project is built using:
+- Android 7.0 (API level 24) or higher
-- Kotlin
+- Kotlin 1.9.0 or higher
-- Android Jetpack Compose
+- Android Studio Hedgehog or higher
-- Room Database for efficient storage
-- Material Design 3

 ## Building the Project